-Odderøya has been fortified with military facilities since the 17th century.
-See a separate map of the various redoubts and batteries that have been on the island.
+See your own map in the Gallery of the various redoubts and batteries that have been on the island.

-Militarily speaking, Odderøya had its military heyday in 1905 and during the neutrality watch during the First World War.
-The island was then equipped with modern cannons and fortifications of the time.
-Fully manned, Kristiansand Fortress was to have 250 officers and 1,200 privates.
+Militarily, Odderøya had its military heyday in 1905 and during the neutrality guard during World War I. At that time, the island was equipped with the modern cannons and fortifications of the time.
+Fully manned, Kristiansand Fortress was to have 250 officers and 1200 privates.
 The fortress organization also included the battery and minefield in Marvika/Gleodden, guard vessels and observation posts in Randesund and on Flekkerøya.
-The fortress then had a Main Battery with 2 x 21cm guns, 3 batteries with 2 x 15cm guns and 1 Howitzer Battery with 4 x 24cm guns.
-As well as Eastern beach battery which had 2 75mm guns.
-In Marvika were 3 15cm guns, 2 75mm guns and a minefield (which was to be laid from Gleodden to Smeholmen).
+The fortress then had a Main Battery with 2 21cm cannons, 3 batteries with 2 15cm cannons and 1 Howitzer Battery with 4 24cm cannons, as well as the Eastern Beach Battery which had 2 75mm cannons.
+In Marvika were 3 15cm cannons, 2 75mm cannons and a minefield (which was to be laid from Gleodden to Smeholmen).

-Throughout the ages, there have been eras where the Armed Forces were given a lower priority.
+Throughout history, there have been periods when the Armed Forces were given a lower priority.
 This also applied to Kristiansand Fortress, which was placed in reserve in the 1920s.
 This meant, among other things, that not enough personnel were trained.
-No exercises were carried out and the equipment was only slightly maintained.
+No exercises were conducted and the equipment was only slightly maintained.
 This was a deliberate policy, Det Brukne Gevær.
-This deprioritization of the Defense Forces and the coastal fortresses had disastrous consequences on 9 April 1940.
-Although they fought a heroic battle on Odderøya and drove the Germans back twice, they would not have been able to stand against the superior force for longer than they did.
-The German invasion force was let through unhindered on the 3rd invasion attempt because someone from the fortress mistook a signal flag for the French flag.
-8 were killed and approx. 40 injured during the attacks which lasted from 0500 to about 1130.
+This lower priority of the Armed Forces and the coastal fortresses had disastrous consequences on April 9, 1940.
+Even though they fought a heroic battle on Odderøya and drove the Germans back twice, they would not have been able to resist the superior force for longer than they did.
+The German invasion force was allowed to pass unhindered on its third invasion attempt because someone from the fortress mistook a signal flag for the French flag.
+8 were killed and about 40 wounded during the attacks, which lasted from 0500 to about 1130.

 During the war, the Germans moved the best guns to Randøya and Flekkerøya and some further west.
 The howitzer battery was left behind and was fired at once.
 They moved Cannon 2 to Western Battery and established a communications center in Cannon 2's ammunition magazine and cover room.
 Odderøya was used by the Germans as a recruit school.
 They built a number of barracks and improved the road network.
 Likewise, they built two gun emplacements in the south of the island for some armored guns.
 These were dismantled in the 1960s.